Classic White Beans and Greens Soup

 - Splash of fresh lemon juice Add to list

-Sauté garlic and onion or leek in olive oil until just beginning to brown on the edges, then add chopped carrot and celery and sauté 2 minutes.
+Heat oil in a large soup pot over medium heat.
+Sauté garlic and onions or leeks until just beginning to brown on the edges.
+Add chopped carrots and celery and sauté 2 minutes.

-Add beans, diced potato, water or stock, Bouquet Garni and greens.
+Add beans, diced potatoes, water or stock, Bouquet Garni and greens.
 Simmer for 15 to 20 minutes, then remove Bouquet Garni from the soup and discard.

-Serve with lemon juice and/or grated cheese for garnish.
+Serve with lemon juice and grated cheese for garnish.
 Freezes very well.

 Recipe by, PCC Cooks instructor